What are the Types of Legislation?

 Types of Legislation

-Legislation can be categorized into various types depending on how it is interpreted and its purpose.
+As discussed earlier, legislation can be categorized into various types depending on how it is interpreted and its purpose.
 Salmond stated that legislation can be either supreme or subordinate.
 There are different types of division when it comes to authority, such as Supreme and Subordinate legislation.

 Supreme Legislation